tfourj/immich-public-proxy/README.md

 ```

 - `IMMICH_URL` is the URL to access Immich in your local network.
 This is not your public URL.
-- `API_KEY` get this from the Account Settings page of your Immich user account
+- `API_KEY` get this from the Account Settings page of your Immich user account.
-- `CACHE_AGE` by default, assets will be cached for 30 days.
-Set this to 0 to disable caching.
+- `CACHE_AGE` this is setting the `cache-control` header, to tell the browser to cache the assets.
+Set to 0 to disable caching.

 3. Start the docker container: